Key Differences Between IP English and O Level English in Singapore

 For students looking to build a strong foundation in Secondary English, Secondary 1 Headstart classes are an excellent way to prepare for the challenges ahead, ensuring they are equipped to thrive in either the IP English or O Level English curriculum.

-Learn more about our Secondary 1 English Headstart Classes here.
+Interested in Secondary English?
+Learn more about our Secondary English classes in Singapore here.